StarGate01/chrzwatch-firmware/README.md

 The PlatformIO IDE is set up to use OpenOCD via some hardware adapter (default: CMSIS-DAP) to program the chip.
 This can be changed in the `platformio.ini` file.

-The adapter should reset the watch in order for it to exit debug mode (if it is active) and reboot into normal mode.
-This greatly reduces power consumption.
-I am not completely sure if the ST-Link V2 is able to properly exit debug mode because it being a high level SWD adapter.
-That is why I use a CMSIS-DAP or a J-Link.
-The Black Magic Probe should be able to properly reset too, but I have not tested this yet.

 #### Troubleshooting

 If the watch refuses to flash, hangs in low power mode or is stuck in a bootloop, try connecting to it using OpenOCD while spamming the reset button on your adapter (or short `SWDCLK` to `VCC` - This should trigger a debug init halt).
 This should not be needed during normal flashing and execution.
 Sometimes, this condition occurs randomly when the `SWDCLK` pin is left floating.
 On a successful connection OpenOCD displays something like "`Info : nrf52.cpu: hardware has 6 breakpoints, 4 watchpoints`".
 This means the chip was reset and is now in debug mode.
 The script `tools/reset.sh` or the task "Reset Target" automates this spamming.